 To LOVE the truth, there are two points to consider.

 Since the Holy Spirit’s mission is to lead us into all truth, then He will always guide us according to, and in agreement with, the written WORD of God!

 Yahushua Messiah confirmed to us where we will find the Truth!

 In His prayer to His Father, Yahushua declared:

 Sanctify them through Your truth: Your word is truth.
 (John 17:17)

 So if we purpose to love the truth, then that means we will love and obey what we read in the Word of God.

-Loving God’s truth means we will learn God’s Word for ourselves, and accept it as completely authoritative.
+Loving God’s truth means we will learn God’s written Word for ourselves, and accept it as completely authoritative.